selhorn/oreilly-github-demo/docs/start.md

 Automatic sync is enabled for the device group, so configuration changes are immediately propagated to all BIG-IP VEs in the cluster.
 All instances are "Active" and actively process traffic.

-## Additional BIG-IP VE deployment and configuration details

-All BIG-IP VE instances deploy with a single interface (NIC) attached to a public subnet.
-This single interface processes both management and data plane traffic.
-The LTM and ASM provide advanced traffic management and security functionality.
-The CloudFormation template collects some initial deployment input parameters and creates an auto scale group of BIG-IP VEs.
-The instances parameters and configurations are defined by the Auto Scale group's *launch configuration*.
+## In AWS: ##

+In AWS, an auto scaling group of BIG-IP VEs is created.
+Each instance's parameters and configuration is defined by the auto scaling group's *launch configuration*.
 The launch configuration is used to:

   - Set the BIG-IP system information: hostname, NTP, DNS settings, and so on.
   - Provision the WAF module: BIG-IP Application Security Manager (ASM)
   - Join the auto scale cluster
   - Deploy integration with EC2 Auto Scale and CloudWatch services for scaling of the BIG-IP tier.
-  - Create an initial HTTP virtual server with a basic Web Application Firewall policy (Low, Medium, High)
+  - Create an initial HTTP virtual server with a basic Web Application Firewall policy ([Low, Medium, High](blocking_levels.md).
-    - See the [Security Blocking Levels](##security-blocking-levels-) section for a description of the blocking levels for the Web Application Firewall presented in the template.

-The CloudFormation template uses the default **Best 1000Mbps** image available in the AWS marketplace to license these modules (you can choose 1000, 200, or 25 Mbps).
-Once the first instance is deployed, it becomes the cluster primary and all subsequent instances launched will join a cluster primary to pull the latest configuration from the cluster.
-In this respect, you can make changes to the running configuration of this cluster and not have to manage the lifecycle of the configuration strictly through the Launch Configuration.

 ## After you deploy ##